E-triloquist

 The program has an input area on the screen for entering a text or audio phrase which is to be spoken or played.
 With the touch of the "Enter" key or a mouse click, the text is converted to speech and sent to a voice synthesizer which conveys the message in mellifluous tones.
 Audio phrases are played as recorded.

 Pronouncements of lasting value can be saved by the program.
 In this way a library of prose and of audio can be developed and called upon when the appropriate occasion arises.
 The material can be organized by categories, such as greetings, bad jokes, political pronouncements, and requests of a caregiver.
 Further organization into sub-categories and sub-sub-categories is possible.
-The basic screen displays the categories and sub-categories.
+The basic E-triloquist screen displays the categories and sub-categories.
 Using the mouse or the cursor movement keys (the arrow keys) will bring a text phrase to the speaking window, or will play an audio phrase.
 You can communicate a lot with just a few key strokes or mouse clicks.

 A text containing many sentences can be spoken one sentence at a time if desired.
 Speech can be stopped at the end of each sentence to await a response from the listener.
 Also, a sentence can be skipped, and the sentences can be spoken in any order.